deamorim2/sdbs/EN-US/geometry_returning.rst

 Spatial Union operations (ST_Union_) can result in unwanted interior rings resulted from inaccurated geometry topology consistence like overlap or gap between polygons.

-Using the instruction below, we can identify if these are any inconsistencies:
+Using the instruction below, we can identify if there are any inconsistencies:

 .. code-block:: sql